top of page

 Conference Objectives

-By way of films and presentations from expert global independent and industry speakers, the 2023 Aircraft Cabin Air Conference will provide a vital update into the subject matter.
-Through a modular multi-lingual format, over 3 days, the conference participants will have access to a wide selection of presentations and talks.
-These will range from the historical beginnings of contaminated air, previous research, the flight safety implications and findings, medical aspects of exposures, current research and policy making, review of ICAO, IATA, EASA, IFALPA, ITF, GCAQE and FAA positions and guidance related to the issue, the new GCARS reporting system or discover the very latest news in the development of sensors and filtration technologies to detect and filter contaminated air.
+By way of films and presentations from expert global independent and industry speakers, the 2024 Aircraft Cabin Air Conference will provide a vital update into the subject matter.
+The 2-day in-person conference will provide a wide selection of presentations and talks.
+These will range from the historical beginnings of contaminated air, previous research, the flight safety implications and findings, medical aspects of exposures, current research and policy making, review of ICAO, IATA, EASA, IFALPA, ITF, GCAQE and FAA positions and guidance related to the issue, the new GCARS reporting system or discover the very latest news in the development of less hazardous oils, sensors and air cleaning technologies to detect and filter contaminated air.

 The conference will seek to achieve the following key objectives: